Xexr/wisdom/README.md

 - If you are looking for something in your house, and you finally find it, when you’re done with it, don’t put it back where you found it.
 Put it back where you first looked for it. [^second]

 - Buying tools: Start by buying the absolute cheapest tools you can find.
 Upgrade the ones you use a lot.
 If you wind up using some tool for a job, buy the very best you can afford. [^second]

+- If you have any doubt at all about being able to carry a load in one trip, do yourself a huge favor and make two trips. [^third]

+- Learn how to tie a bowline knot.
+Practice in the dark.
+With one hand.
+For the rest of your life you’ll use this knot more times than you would ever believe. [^third]

+- Worth repeating: measure twice, cut once. [^third]

+- Writing down one thing you are grateful for each day is the cheapest possible therapy ever. [^third]

+- When making something, always get a few extras — extra material, extra parts, extra space, extra finishes.
+The extras serve as backups for mistakes, reduce stress, and fill your inventory for the future.
+They are the cheapest insurance. [^third]

 ### Learning